Ruwaidah/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks, since the attacker now needs a lot more time to test each possible key.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? hash the password more than one time

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? payload, options, secrets

 ## Minimum Viable Product